pdcawley/bofh.org.uk/content/post/recursive-sql-recipes.md

 <!--more-->

-And here's how we represent that in the database[^fn:2]:
+And here's how we represent that in the database{{% marginnote %}}This table is the result of a query on my real database, where the quantities are in kg, as opposed to the graph representation which was handrolled and adjusted to use bakers' percentages which is how formulae are traditionally written.{{% /marginnote %}}:

+{{% table %}}
 | name             | ingredient                    | format  |
 |------------------|-------------------------------|---------|
 | Small Seedy Malt | Seedy Malt Dough              | 0.63 kg |